How to set up a SSAS

 The first step to setting up a SSAS is deciding who will be part of the scheme.
 A SSAS is usually intended for a small number of directors or senior staff at a company, but any employees of the company can be invited to join the scheme.

-You may also invite your family members and your employees’ family members to join the scheme.
+You may also invite your family members and your employees’ family members to join the scheme which is why it is sometimes referred to as the SSAS family pension.
 Everyone in the SSAS must be aged 18 or over and, in most cases, there are no more than 11 or 12 people in the scheme at any given time.

 To set up a SSAS, you’ll need to gather information about your company and each member of the SSAS.
 Each member will need to provide you with their personal details (contact information, etc.) and a signature.
 You’ll also need to decide on a name for your scheme.

 In addition to collecting basic details, you’ll need to know if any members of the pension hold a certificate of protection or a HMRC protection reference number, as well as check if the Money Purchase Annual Allowance applies to any members of your scheme.

 Book an enquiry with one of our pension advisors for a full list of the documentation you’ll need to open a SSAS.

 Complying with anti-money laundering legislation is a legal requirement.
 It’s important that each member of the SSAS has their identity verified.